Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 Jesus in glory.
 That biblical declaration alone tells us that no government in

-existence will endure forever - (1
+existence today will endure forever - (1

 Corinthians 15:20-28).

-In the interim, Christians are
+In the interim, every disciple is

 called to testify to that political reality while living in a fallen